 [Ed.
-Note – This is a guest post from my whistleblower partner and friend Joseph Bird.
+Note – This is a guest post from my former law partner and friend Joseph Bird.
 Joe took the laboring oar on several of our biggest False Claims Act and FIRREA cases.

 By now, everyone knows that Attorney General Eric Holder is leaving government service.
 He leaves a legacy that pundits and armchair quarterbacks will debate for years.
 One thing is for certain, under his reign the Justice Department has racked up some of the highest civil penalties in history, especially in the financial services industry.

 Holder recently called upon Congress to fix the whistleblower provisions of FIRREA, the Financial Institutions Reform, Recovery and Enforcement Act.
 FIRREA has become the weapon of choice by prosecutors in the fight against financial fraud.
 But the whistleblower provisions are capped at just $1.6 million.

 The following are Joe’s words and thoughts on FIRREA.]

 by Joe Bird

 “Recently, the concept and relative fairness of various government “bounties” has become the subject of spirited debate; specifically, the “award” or bounty to be paid to a tipster or whistleblower for providing information leading to a government investigation and successful recovery of money pursuant to the Financial Institutions Reform, Recovery and Enforcement Act (FIRREA) statute as compared to the False Claims Act (FCA)statute.
 Both statutes providing for monetary rewards to “declarants” or “realtors” based on a percentage of the amount recovered by the government.
 This disparity has come under scrutiny by commentators and now even the Attorney General.